 Terrain: Generally flat with some short steep hills as well as gradual climbs.
 There are no stiles and minimal road walking, but sheep are possible along any section of the coast path.

 Distance: Main walk 8 miles.
 Optional shorter walk 4 miles.
 Dunraven coastal loop 2 miles.

 Ideal for: Romantic walks and family hikes with the whole pack in tow.

 In addition: Large car parks at Ogmore-by-Sea and Dunraven Bay.
 Toilets at Dunraven Bay and Ogmore-by-Sea.
 Seasonal refreshments kiosk at Dunraven Bay.
 Seasonal ice cream van at Ogmore-by-Sea.
 Shop and pubs in St. Brides and a pub in Ogmore.

-Stay nearby: Pebbles Cottage Gileston (sleeps 2 dogs and 2 humans).
+Stay nearby: Ty Cregyn (sleeps 3 dogs and 6 humans).

 Of the seven hills that surround Abergavenny, the Skirrid (also known as Ysgyryd Fawr or Holy Mountain) is one of the best places to walk dogs in South Wales.
 Rich in myths and legends, this isolated peak dramatically rises out of the landscape and stands at 486m high.
 While it’s not one of the tallest mountains in Wales, it offers some of the most rewarding views over the Black Mountains, Brecon Beacons and surrounding borders countryside.
 Head up from the car park through the woods where Bella can sniff out some good sticks to carry, then follow the mountain’s craggy spine to the ruined chapel on the summit which, during late summer, is thick with delicious whinberries.